IDTitanium/petshop/README.md

 - Run `petshop_php artisan key:generate`.
 To Setup application key in the environment variables.
 - Run `petshop_php artisan jwt:secret`.
 This is to generate a jwt secret.
 You should see the `JWT_SECRET` key in your `.env` file.
 You can manually add it if not found.
 - Run `petshop_php artisan db:seed`.
 This will seed the required user data into your database.

+### Running Tests

+A note on running the tests.
+The test files use a trait known as `RefreshDatabase`.
+This trait clears the database after each iteration of the test.
+Hence, if you do not want you database to be cleared, ensure you create a `.env.testing` file with another database that will be used for testing.